General Pierre François Xavier Boyer

 Pronunciation:

-Joining the army after the onset of the Revolution, Pierre François Xavier Boyer volunteered to join the 4th Battalion of Côte-d'Or in January of 1792.
+The son of a magistrate, Pierre François Xavier Boyer volunteered to join the 4th Battalion of Côte-d'Or in January of 1792.
 Serving with this unit for the next year, he was commissioned as a sous-lieutenant in May of 1793.
 Four months after that, Boyer was promoted to capitaine in the 1st Battalion of Volunteers of Mont Terrible and he also became an aide-de-camp to General Scherer.
 In August of 1794 Boyer had a temporary scare when he was briefly imprisoned, but he was released shortly thereafter and then promoted to chef de bataillon in September.
 The next year he was sent to the Army of the Eastern Pyrenees and after peace was achieved with Spain he went on to the Army of Italy.

 In March of 1796, as a young General Bonaparte took command of the Army of Italy, Boyer was named chief of staff of Laharpe's division.
 Boyer took part in the campaign of 1796 throughout Italy, serving at Dego in April and then joining the general staff of the Army of Italy in June.
-That December he joined Augereau's division and temporarily took command of a demi-brigade.
-After the victory at Rivoli , Boyer was promoted to chef de brigade and appointed chief of staff to Augereau's division.
+That December he joined Augereau's division and he temporarily took command of a demi-brigade.
+In mid January Boyer was promoted to chef de brigade and appointed chief of staff to Augereau's division.
 That March he fulfilled the same role under General Guieu and then in October he was appointed chief of staff to General Kilmaine.

-In October of 1801 General Boyer was sent to Brest to prepare to be sent to Saint-Domingue.
+In October of 1801 General Boyer was sent to Brest to prepare to serve on the expedition to Saint-Domingue.
 He set sail with the army and upon their arrival at Saint-Domingue in 1802 he was given command of Cap-Haïtien.
-That September Boyer joined Boudet's division, and then when General Dugua died of yellow fever in October Boyer was appointed his replacement as chief of staff of the Army of Saint-Domingue.
-In April of 1803, the commander-in-chief General Rochambeau ordered Boyer to return to France on a special mission to meet with First Consul Bonaparte.
-Boyer set sail on the frigate Franchise but his ship was captured enroute by the British in May.
-Boyer was taken along to England as a prisoner of war and he was later returned to France on parole before he was officially exchanged for Lord Elgin in 1806.1 In July of 1806 General Boyer was put at the disposition of the Minister of War.
+While the commander of the expedition, General Leclerc, campaigned that spring, Boyer allegedly became a lover of Leclerc's wife Pauline who was also the sister of Napoleon.1 As a general uprising broke out later that year, Boyer began hanging captured rebels.
+As he seemed to enjoy executing prisoners, the rebels nicknamed him Boyer the Cruel.2 That September Boyer joined Boudet's division, and then when General Dugua died of yellow fever in October Boyer was appointed his replacement as chief of staff of the Army of Saint-Domingue.
+In April of 1803 the commander-in-chief General Rochambeau ordered Boyer to return to France on a special mission to meet with First Consul Bonaparte to request reinforcements.
+Boyer set sail on the frigate Franchise but his ship was captured in sight of Brest by the British in May.
+Boyer was taken along to England as a prisoner of war and he was later returned to France on parole before he was officially exchanged for Lord Elgin in 1806.3 In July of 1806 General Boyer was put at the disposal of the Minister of War.
 His next notable appointment came in 1809 when he was named chief of staff to Marshal Kellermann.
-Boyer helped to capture a corps of partisans who were threatening the city of Marburg that summer.
+That summer Boyer helped to capture a corps of partisans who were threatening the city of Marburg.

-Next Boyer was appointed chief of staff to VIII Corps and then he was sent to the Army of Spain to serve as chief of staff.
-In April of 1810 Boyer was appointed chief of staff to the Army of Portugal, and then in June of 1811 he took command of the 1st Brigade of Foy's division.
+Next Boyer was appointed chief of staff to VIII Corps and then he was sent to the Army of Spain to serve as chief of staff of that army.
+In April of 1810 Boyer was appointed chief of staff to the Army of Portugal and then in June of 1811 he took command of the 1st Brigade of Foy's division.
 Boyer next took command of a unit of dragoons, and in February of 1812 he officially took over the dragoon division formerly commanded by Montbrun who had returned to France to take part in the campaign against Russia.
 Boyer was named a Baron of the Empire that May and he then served at the Battle of Salamanca in July.
 In May of 1813 Boyer again became the chief of staff of the Army of Portugal and then in June he served at the Battle of Vitoria .
-A month later he was appointed deputy chief of staff to the Army of the Pyrenees under the overall command of Marshal Soult.
-That October Boyer took command of the 9th Infantry Division and he led them into battle on the right wing at the combat on the Bidassoa.
-In December he led his men into action at the Battle of Saint-Pierre-d'Irube.
+During his time in Spain the Spanish named him Pierre the Cruel due to his harsh treatment of them.
+In July of 1813 Boyer was appointed deputy chief of staff to the Army of the Pyrenees under the overall command of Marshal Soult.
+That October he took command of the 9th Infantry Division and he led them into battle on the right wing at the combat on the Bidassoa.
+In December Boyer led his men into action at the Battle of Saint-Pierre-d'Irube.

-In 1824 Boyer obtained permission to leave the service of France and serve the pasha of Egypt, Muhammad Ali.
-After serving in Egypt for a few years, Boyer eventually showed up back in French political circles after the July Revolution of 1830 brought Louis-Philippe to power.
-After that change in government, he resumed his career in the French army.
+In 1824 Boyer obtained permission to leave the service of France to serve the pasha of Egypt, Muhammad Ali.
+After serving in Egypt for a few years, Boyer eventually showed up back in French political circles after the July Revolution of 1830 brought Louis Philippe to power.
+After that change in government, he resumed his career in the French army and he served in Algeria.
+In 1839 Boyer transferred to the reserve and he officially retired from the army in 1848.

 Notes